meg-coningsby/where-to-eat-app-project4/README.md

 ## 💻 Technologies Used in App

-A typical MERN stack app:
+This app is a typical MERN stack app, with some additional technologies used for styling and my Google APIs:

 -   JavaScript
 -   HTML